On Formality and Combinatorial Formality for hyperplane arrangements: Introduction

 In our final section, we present some complements to our main developments.
 Here we demonstrate in Example \ref{ex:3formal-not-hereditiary} that Theorem \ref{thm:restriction-formal} does not extend to higher formality.

-In addition, we present a family of combinatorially formal arrangements $\CK_n$ of rank $n \ge 3$ which fail to be free, $K(\pi,1)$, and nice (Example \ref{ex:nonkpioneII}).
+In addition, we present a family of combinatorially formal arrangements $\CK_n$ of rank $n \ge 3$ which fail to be free, $K(\pi,1)$, and factored (Example \ref{ex:nonkpioneII}).
 These are natural subarrangements of the Coxeter arrangement of type $B_n$.

 For general information about arrangements we refer the reader to \cite{orlikterao:arrangements}.